-Sandhar Technologies Barcelona, S.L., (the dominant company hereinafter STB) was incorporated under the denomination Meplerson, SL the 18th May 2007.
+Sandhar Technologies Barcelona, S.L., (the dominant company hereinafter STB) was incorporated under the denomination Meplerson, SL the 18th May 2007 and remained inactive until it was purchased on the 9th July 2007 by nominee of Sandhar Technologies Limited (hereinafter STL).
 On 17th July 2007, the board approved the change of the name to the current one.

-On the same day of purchase, 18th May 2007, STB purchased the 100% of the stakes of Breniar Project, SL, (hereinafter Breniar) incorporated the 25thApril 2007 and remained inactive until it was purchased.
+On the same day of purchase, 9th July 2007, STB purchased the 100% of the stakes of Breniar Project, SL, (hereinafter Breniar) incorporated the 25thApril 2007 and remained inactive until it was purchased.
 On the 1st August 2007 Sandhar Technologies Barcelona, S.L., in the name of STL, in public writing fulfilled the order of the courts and purchased the assets of TECFISA, and Breniar purchased the assets of VETEC, subrogating each one its lease and labour contracts.